rawsrc/PhpEcho/README.md

 </body>
 </html>
 ```
-As every PhpEcho instances are returned as it and transformed to a string when it's necessary, you can call it directly in your HTML code (as above).
+As every PhpEcho instances are returned as it and transformed into a string when it's necessary, you can call it directly in your HTML code (as above).
 To get a handy help from your IDE, you can also write the code above like this: `<?= $this->raw('meta') ?>`<br>
 To get the IDE autocompletion, just add as the first line of your view file `<?php /** @var PhpEcho $this */ ?>` to tell the IDE the
 right type for `$this`.<br>